lakhanmankani/hover-ddns-go/README.md

 $ go run main.go
 ```

 2. Edit config.json file.
 Enter your username and password in the username and password value fields.
-For every domain create a new object in the "domains" array.
-Enter the domainID and dnsID in the corresponding value field.
+For every domain create a new object in the "domains" array, enter the domainID and dnsID in the corresponding value field.

 Note: You can find the domainID and dnsID of the domain at https://www.hover.com/api/domains/YOURDOMAIN.COM/dns
 ## Usage